Layr-Labs/eigenlayer-docs/docs/developers/avs-developer-guide.md

 ## What is an Actively Validated Service (AVS)?

-An Actively Validated Service (AVS) on EigenLayer is a decentralized service built on Ethereum that provides custom validation mechanisms of offchain operations.
+An Actively Validated Service (AVS) on EigenLayer is a decentralized service built on Ethereum that provides custom validation mechanisms of off-chain operations.
 Please see the [Intro to EigenLayer](https://docs.eigenlayer.xyz/eigenlayer/overview/) for background context on the broader EigenLayer ecosystem.

-An AVS is composed of onchain contracts for validation and an offchain network of Operators.
-Operators execute the service on behalf of the AVS and then post evidence of their execution onchain to the AVS contracts.
-Tasks can be initiated via onchain contracts, offchain via direct communication with the Operators, or via a task aggregator entity.
+An AVS is composed of on-chain contracts for validation and an off-chain network of Operators.
+Operators execute the service on behalf of the AVS and then post evidence of their execution on-chain to the AVS contracts.
+Tasks can be initiated via on-chain contracts, off-chain via direct communication with the Operators, or via a task aggregator entity.

-The design of the offchain execution and onchain validation is entirely flexible based on the needs of the AVS developer.
+The design of the off-chain execution and on-chain validation is entirely flexible based on the needs of the AVS developer.
 - If the Operators perform tasks properly, the AVS can distribute rewards.
 - If the Operators perform tasks maliciously, their delegate stake can be slashed by the AVS, and the Operator can be removed from the Operator set.